Welcome to the Public Libraries Survey guide!

 Instructions and Tutorials

-Survey questions and instructions for the FY23 PLS are now available for download below including the recording of the FY23 PLS Training.
+Survey questions and instructions for the FY24 PLS are now available for download below as well as a link to the recording of the FY24 PLS Training.

 Best Practices Instructions

-Electronic Resources Flowchart - The "What goes where" flowchart for data elements covering electronic collections, electronic resources, and successful retrieval of electronic information.
+Electronic Materials Flowchart - The "What goes where" flowchart for data elements covering electronic collections, electronic resources, and successful retrieval of electronic information.

 Best Practices for Tracking Shared Programming